About Work Process Skills Contact Resume

 Performance by Intention.

-My work spans curriculum architecture, LMS-based modules, assessment strategy, and AI-augmented learning systems.
+My work spans curriculum architecture, LMS-based modules, assessment strategy, and AI tools built to sharpen design judgment — not to produce content faster.
+I build systems that triage training requests before a single slide is made, stress-test designs against synthetic learner profiles, and measure whether behavior actually changed after deployment.
 I approach every project from the same starting point: what does the learner need to be able to do, and what's currently getting in the way?

 Start With the Performance Gap, Not the Content